Other Nanny Services

 Semester/After School Nanny

-A Semester/After School Nanny will have the same qualifications as a part time or full time nanny.
-The responsibilities will vary based on the family's needs but will generally include pick up from school, taking to after school activities, assistance with homework and may include meal prep.
+A Semester/after-school nanny will have the same qualifications as a part-time or full-time nanny.
+The responsibilities will vary based on the family's needs but will generally include pick up from school, taking to after-school activities, assistance with homework, and may include meal prep.

-The net rate of pay for Semester/After School nannies $28-$35+hr
+The net rate of pay for Semester/After School nannies $30-$35+hr

 Agency fee: 25% of nanny's gross compensation for contracted period ($2000 minimum)